Department of Infectious Diseases

 Biography

-I was born in Senegal where I grew up and experienced several severe malaria episodes.
-I decided to dedicate my life to infectious diseases.
-After my 4 years of college in biology, I applied to graduate school and spent 3 years at the French Institut de Recherche pour le Developpement in Dakar, Capital of Senegal.
-I diagnosed schistosomiasis infection in school children and treated kids with Praziquantel.
-In 2000, I started my PhD program at the Institut Pasteur of Dakar and University Cheikh Anta Diop.
-I attended several international workshops and networked with faculties.
-After my Ph.D., I landed to the University of Georgia where I spent 5 years as Postdoctoral Research Scientist in the Laboratory of Professor Julie M. Moore.
-I was then promoted Assistant Research Scientist since 2012 and now I am working with Dr. Balazs Rada in innate immunity to influenza, cystic fibrosis, and malaria using mouse models.
+I grew up and experienced several severe malaria episodes.
+I decided to dedicate my life to infectious diseases especially malaria.
+After my 4 years of college in biology, I applied to graduate school and spent 3 years at the French Institute of Research and Development located in Dakar.
+I diagnosed schistosomiasis infection in school children in Northen Senegal and Southern Mauritania and treated these kids with Praziquantel.
+I isolated clinical S. mansoni and infected snails and mice with the parasites.
+I conducted basic comparative biology of these clinical isolates from Senegal and Mauritania and gained extensive field research and epidemiological experiences in rural and urban settings.
+In 2000, I started my PhD program at the Institut Pasteur of Dakar and Cheikh Anta Diop University.
+While in my Ph.D. program, I attended several international workshops accross Africa.
+I also attended internatonal meetings such as the Annual Meeting of the American Society of Tropical Medicine and Hygiene (ASTMH).
+After my Ph.D., I landed to the University of Georgia in the Laboratory of Professor Julie M. Moore, Department of Infectious Diseases and Center for Tropical and Emerging Global Diseases.
+In 2012, I became an Assistant Research Scientist followed by Associate Research Scientist, while in the Professor Rada Laboratory, focusing in innate immunity and neutrophil biology.

 Research Interests

-My research interests are in innate immunity and immunopathoegensis of malaria and influenza using in vivo mouse models, ex vivo, and in vitro studies.
-I am also interested in establishing a mouse model of cystic fibrosis with the goal of investigating the mechanistic role of neutrophils in cystic fibrosis.
+- Establishing a mouse model of cystic fibrosis with the goal of investigating the mechanistic role of neutrophils in cystic fibrosis

 Selected Publications